fireflycons/PSCloudFormation/static/lambda-dependencies.md

       Runtime: ruby2.7
 ```

-You can also provide a `lambda-dependencies` file in the same directory as `index.rb` to pull additional modules from other directories outside of the lambda poject.
+You can also provide a `lambda-dependencies` file in the same directory as `index.rb` to pull additional modules from other directories outside of the lambda project.

 ```
 lambda-project